nalajcie/muteme-chrome-webhid-extension/README.md

 ## Known Limitations

+### Extension Reload During Active Call

+If you reload/update the extension while in an active call, the connection to the meeting tab is lost. **You must refresh the meeting tab** to restore functionality.
+This is a Chrome extension limitation - content scripts injected before a reload cannot communicate with the new extension context.

 ### Mute Detection in Background Tabs

 Chrome throttles JavaScript execution in background tabs and restricts DOM observation.
 This means:

 - **When the meeting tab is focused**: Mute state detection works reliably
-- **When the meeting tab is in the background**: Mute state may become stale or stop updating
+- **When the meeting tab is in the background**: Mute state may become stale

+**Workarounds**:
-**Workaround**: Enable "Switch to meeting tab on press" in the extension popup.
-This focuses the meeting tab when you press the button, ensuring reliable mute state detection.
+1. Enable "Switch to meeting tab on press" in the extension popup

-This is a browser limitation, not something the extension can fully work around.
-Future versions may implement alternative detection methods.
+2. For Google Meet: The Picture-in-Picture (PIP) window keeps the tab "visible" for detection purposes

 ### WebHID in Service Workers

 Chrome's service workers may be suspended after inactivity.
-The extension uses polling to maintain device connection state.
+The extension uses polling every 2 seconds to maintain device connection state.
 If you experience connection issues:
 1. Unplug and replug the MuteMe device
 2. Click the extension icon
 3. Click "Connect MuteMe" if prompted